recodehive/machine-learning-repos/README.md

     <tr>
         <td><a href="https://www.youtube.com/watch?v=LHBE6Q9XlzI&t=1s">Python for Data Science</a></td>
         <td>
-        This 12 hrs video provided Freecodecamp give you the fundamental knowledge required for the data science using python including the introduction of pandas,numpy and matplotlib </td>
+        This 12 hrs video provided Freecodecamp give you the fundamental knowledge required for the data science using python including the introduction of pandas, numpy and matplotlib </td>
     </tr>
     <tr>
         <td><a href="https://www.youtube.com/watch?v=_YWwU-gJI5U&t=1s">Data Visualization using Python</a></td>